 - Common oilfield and fracking chemicals include methanol, formaldehyde, carbon disulfide, H2S as well as volatile organic compounds, nitrogen oxides, benzene and toluene,

 - Greenhouse gases released as a byproduct of fracking challenge California’s AB-32 climate change plan to reduce greenhouse gas emissions 15-30% to 1990 levels,

 - Captured air pollutants must be disposed of as solid wastes,

-- Increased ground movements, subsidence and uplift around residences above drilling and fracking locations,
+- Increased ground movements, land shifts, subsidence and uplift around residences above drilling and fracking locations,

 - Increased seismic activity and movement of the oilfield and surroundings along the Newport-

 - Extremely large amounts of clean water permanently removed from our drinking supply, the evaporation/precipitation cycle and made non-usable,

 - Absence of Spills/Releases and Emergency and evacuation plans,